Lorentz invariant entanglement distribution for the space-based quantum network: Abstract

 \section{Abstract}

 In recent years there has been a great deal of focus on a globe-spanning quantum network, including linked satellites for applications ranging from quantum key distribution to distributed sensors and clocks.
 In many of these schemes, relativistic transformations may have deleterious effects on the purity of the distributed entangled pairs.
-This becomes particularly important for the application of distributed clocks.
-In this paper, we have developed a Lorentz invariant entanglement distribution protocol that completely removes the effects due to the relative motions of the satellites.
+In this paper, we make a comparison of several entanglement distribution schemes in the context of special relativity.
+We consider three types of entangled photons states: polarization, single photon, and Laguerre-Gauss mode entangled states.
+All three types of entangled states suffer relativistic corrections, albeit in different ways.
+These relativistic effects become important in the context of applications such as quantum clock synchronization where high fidelity entanglement distribution are required.

-\paragraph*{Introduction}
+\section{Introduction}

-One of the main roadblocks to the widespread utilization of quantum communication such as quantum cryptography is the difficulty of producing long-distance entanglement.
+A major roadblock facing the widespread utilization of quantum communication such as quantum cryptography is the difficulty of producing long-distance entanglement.
 Photons are a natural way of generating such entanglement due to their excellent coherence properties and the fact that they are ``flying qubits''.
 However optical fiber quantum communication is limited to distances of approximately $ \sim $ 100 km due to photon loss, which make them practical for only for a limited region and not a global scale.
 Broadly speaking, two approaches have been considered to overcome this challenge -- the use of quantum repeaters to cascade entanglement generation for longer distances \cite{briegel98,sangouard11}, and free-space schemes \cite{ursin07,ma12,yin12}.
-While most free-space schemes so far have been ground-to-ground communication, there is now great activity in towards space-based schemes \cite{rarity02,kaltenbaek04,armengol08,villoresi08,xin11,rideout12,wang13,yin13,jennewein14,vallone15,tang16,carrasco16,gibney16,oi17}.
+Recent experiments demonstrating ground-to-space entanglement distribution over 1000km \cite{yin2017satellite,ren2017ground} shows the effectiveness of space-based entanglement distribution for long distance quantum communication \cite{rarity02,kaltenbaek04,armengol08,villoresi08,xin11,rideout12,wang13,yin13,jennewein14,vallone15,tang16,carrasco16,gibney16,oi17}.
 Quantum communication in space is attractive due to the negligible effects of the atmosphere, which is the origin of decoherence effects such as photon loss and dephasing.
 The space-based protocol allows for the possibility of globe-scale quantum network where the photons can be transmitted at distances of the order of the diameter of the Earth without the need of additional infrastructure such as quantum repeaters.